cakephp/docs/en/orm/query-builder.rst

         'mind-blowing' => 83
     ]

-A last example an you will be a map-reduce expert.
+One last example and you will be a map-reduce expert.
 Imagine you have a ``friends`` table and you want to find "fake friends" in our database, or better said, people that do not follow each other.
 Let's start with our ``mapper`` function::